zecure/shadowd.zecure.org/content/overview/shadowd.md

 ### Download

 Stable releases can be found at the [download page](/download).
-If you want the newest and freshest version you should use Github to download the source code.
+If you want the newest and freshest version you should use Github to download the source code:

     git clone https://github.com/zecure/shadowd.git